kimonboehmer/SubmodularMaxStreaming/README.md

-Implementation of a Streaming Algorithm for Submodular Function Maximization with Cardinality Constraint
+Implementation of a algorithms.Streaming Algorithm for Submodular Function Maximization with Cardinality Constraint